 - Consistent reversal of words or letters (that continues after second grade)

 Q: Could dyslexia be a vision problem?

 A: Up to 80 percent of learning occurs through the visual pathways.
 Therefore, a child with dyslexia who has symptoms of a vision problem, will likely have difficulty with academic performance.

 Conversely, undetected vision problems can exacerbate learning problems, or mimic the presence of true dyslexia.

-With a comprehensive eye exam, your eye doctor will be able to identify signs of a vision problem, even before formal schooling, and difficulties in reading, spelling, and writing begin.
+Schedule a comprehensive eye exam with an eye doctor near you.
+They will be able to identify signs of a vision problem, even before formal schooling, and difficulties in reading, spelling, and writing begin.

 Q: How will my eye doctor differentiate between a vision problem and dyslexia?